Floorp-Projects/Floorp/toolkit/mozapps/update/docs/BackgroundUpdates.rst

 But there are some other pieces of state which absolutely must come from a profile, such as the telemetry client ID and logging level settings (see `BackgroundTasksUtils.jsm <https://searchfox.org/mozilla-central/source/toolkit/components/backgroundtasks/BackgroundTasksUtils.jsm>`__).
-We also need to have access to Normandy, so that we can control the rollout of the background updater itself, as well as support possible future experiments or staged rollouts.
-It isn't possible to do that on a per-installation basis where multiple profiles could be affected, because the profiles could find themselves in different experiment groups, and confusion would abound (both for the user and for our unfortunate code).
-The regular per-profile preference ``app.update.background.scheduling.enabled`` is mirrored from the default profile to the per-installation default value of ``app.update.background.enabled`` for these purposes.

-All of this means that, in addition to our per-installation prefs, we also need to be able to identify and load a profile.
+This means that, in addition to our per-installation prefs, we also need to be able to identify and load a profile.
 To do that, we leverage `the profile service <https://searchfox.org/mozilla-central/source/toolkit/profile/nsIToolkitProfileService.idl>`__ to determine what the default profile for the installation would be if we were